 5 Common Google Analytic 4 (GA4) Setup Mistakes

-If you didn’t already know, Universal Analytics will be replaced in July 2023 with Google Analytics 4 (GA4).
+If you didn’t already know, Universal Analytics was replaced in July 2023 with Google Analytics 4 (GA4).
 It isn’t the first (and likely not the last!) time Google Analytics has made an update like this.
 While GA4 is similar to Universal Analytics, there are a few nuances to be aware of.
 You can read the full scoop on GA4 here.

 Here are 5 tips and common mistakes to avoid during your GA4 setup.